-Fiona-Jean Howson is a Lecturer, Senior Fellow of the Higher Education Academy and an Edinburgh Napier University Mentor in the School of Health and Social Care, at Edinburgh Napier University.
-A passionate educationalist at heart, her current interests include: understanding and supporting the needs of undergraduate nursing students with caring responsibilities; addressing the challenges faced by pre-registration masters nursing students with a first degree; the de-construction of academic knowledge and expertise; the enhancement of student confidence/self-efficacy mindfulness; the integration of the principles of curriculum for excellence across primary, secondary and tertiary education and the successful transition into practice learning environments.
+Fiona-Jean Howson is a Lecturer, Senior Fellow of the Higher Education Academy and an Edinburgh Napier University Mentor in the School of Health and Social Care.
+A passionate educationalist at heart, her interests include: the challenges faced by pre-registration masters nursing students with a first degree; the de-construction of academic knowledge and expertise; the integration of the principles of curriculum for excellence across primary, secondary and tertiary education and the successful transition into practice learning environments.
 Currently she is a part-time student undertaking a Doctorate in Education within The University of Stirling.

-An experienced Nurse Lecturer Fiona-Jean has contributed for many years to the shape of nurse education within Scotland and the UK through engagement with educational and professional nursing bodies.
-An experienced Programme Leader of the largest undergraduate home domiciled programme within the university, she was seconded to an Academic Developer Role and led a university-wide Programme Leading Project over a number of years to support programme Leaders and enhance programmes across the university.
+An experienced Nurse Lecturer and Programme Leader of the largest undergraduate home domiciled programme within the university, she was seconded to an Academic Developer Role and led a university-wide Programme Leading Project over a number of years to support programme Leaders and enhance programmes across the university.
 Working co-productively with students she led the Teaching Fellow 'Student Voice Project within creative industries' that was designed to enhance the integration and expertise of the student voice into their own curriculum.
-A keen advocate of student centred education, she has championed the transition needs of students moving from college to university and set up strong collaborative education programmes with local colleges to enhance this.
-Well versed in the structure and process of Higher educational Institutions she is a member of the Staff education work stream, has contributed to leading the Institutional Led Educational review (ELIR) and has recently had a high level of involvement mentoring a colleague in the validation of a pre-registration Masters in nursing programme.
-Previously, she taken two BN programmes through successful validation (adult programme) and served on multiple committees at school, faculty and university level.
+Well versed in the structure and process of Higher educational Institutions she is a member of the Staff education work stream, has contributed to leading the Institutional Led Educational review (ELIR) and has taken two BN programmes through successful validation (adult programme) and served on multiple committees at school, faculty and university level.